 Why You Should Invest in Custom Machine Translation

 Current AI tools have been making it possible for us to delegate menial tasks to them, so we can free up time for what actually adds value to our work, life and business.
 This is no different in the localisation industry.
-The sophistication of modern custom machine translation technology lets you drastically reduce editing efforts by a human, thus enabling faster and more efficient deployment of your entire content library in multiple languages.
+The sophistication of modern custom machine translation technology lets you drastically reduce editing efforts by a human, thus enabling the faster and more efficient deployment of your entire content library in multiple languages.

 Modern machine translation is based on neural networks and statistical calculations which means that it will provide you with a translation that is statistically most likely to be the best one.
 Just like us humans, machine translation tools learn by experience - in the case of the machine represented with data.
 Baseline machine translation engines base their predictions on generic big data and allow for wide dictionary coverage.
 However, there is one downside.
 It lacks specificity.
 This problem can be solved with custom machine translation.

 Custom machine translation enables you to build a system that can make domain- and industry-specific predictions.
-It uses your own domain-specific data to create a custom machine translation system that can translate in your tone of voice and using your business’ specific domain terminology.
+It uses your own domain-specific data to create a custom machine translation system that can translate in line with your tone of voice and your business’ specific domain terminology.
 Employing custom machine translation means that the automatically translated content reflects your unique topics and style that are essential to your company.